-“Fries before guys,” they say, and I totally agree.
+“Fries before guys,” they say, and I agree.
 While french fries are considered a side dish, they are a divine meal that you can never have too much of.
 Only a true admirer of french fries would appreciate how satisfying it is to eat a platter full of them.

-They’re crispy on the exterior, soft and smooth on the inside.
+They’re crispy on the exterior, and soft and smooth on the inside.
 Everyone loves them since they’re so simple to prepare at home.
 French fries make for the perfect snack whether you’re craving something savory or just want them as a side dish.

 Steps to follow

 Cutting the fries